egberts/vim-syntax-bind-named/DEBUG.md

 Debugging Vim Syntax File
 =========================

-Of all the things that I have tried to do in order to debug a brand new syntax file for Vim editor, the following steps are my best and easiest to use and I hope they are to you as well.
+Of all the things that I have tried to do in order to debug a brand-new syntax file for Vim editor, the following steps are my best and easiest to use and I hope they are to you as well.

 this simple `vim named.conf` command will perform the following steps: